-The markets in Mexico, for me, are the heart of the country with all the wonderful women who come in from the countryside in their colorful attire to sell foods they have painstakingly prepared at home.
-Three quarters of giant tamales cooked in banana leaves, handmade tortillas, and all manner of fruit and vegetable dishes.
-The tacos in the markets in Mexico, usually found at stands arranged like little open-air cafes complete with brightly painted tables and chairs, are always fresh, local and cooked to order.
+For me, the markets in Mexico are the heart of the country, with all the wonderful women who come in from the countryside in their colorful attire to sell foods they have painstakingly prepared at home.
+There you’ll find a wealth of giant tamales that have been cooked in banana leaves and handmade tortillas, along with a wide variety of fruit and vegetable dishes.
+The tacos in the markets in Mexico, usually found at stands arranged like little open-air cafes complete with brightly painted tables and chairs, are always fresh, local, and cooked to order.

 My taco recipe contains feta and chipotle chiles, which are smoked jalapeños.
 They have heat and a smoky flavor.
 They are available dried and also canned.
 When they are canned, they are packed in a red chile sauce called adobo.
 You can easily find them in the Mexican section of your supermarket.

 - 8 ounces fresh mushrooms (portobello, shiitake, oyster, or a mixture)